AbberiorInstruments/ImspectorDocs/docs/fileformat.rst

 The Imspector MSR File Format
 ------------------------------

-The imspector '.msr' file format is a native binary format and now api exists to read or write it in its entirety.
+The Imspector '.msr' file format is a native binary format and now api exists to read or write it in its entirety.
 As window positions, data dependencies, hardware configuration and settings measurement state and configuration settings are saved in each document reading the entirety of this information is hardly desireable for other programs.
 The file format evolves with Imspector but old files will always remain readable with newer versions of Imspector or a conversion tool will be made available.

-The data and directly associated meta-data contained in any imspector file is organized according to the specification of the OBF (\*.obf) file format and imspector also reads OBF files in an intuitive way.
+The data and directly associated meta-data contained in any Imspector file is organized according to the specification of the OBF (\*.obf) file format and Imspector also reads OBF files in an intuitive way.
 There are bindins for OBF to both c++, MATLAB and JAVA and we are working on Labview and Python bindings to allow reading of Imspector data into most applications used in scientific data analysis and to allow writing to an Imspector-readable format from Labview.